peteroupc/html3dutil/tutorials/camera.md

 Note further that:

 * The angle separating the top and bottom clipping planes is the projection's _field of view_.
-This is an angle similar to the aperture of a camera.
+This angle is similar to the aperture of a camera.
 The greater the vertical field of view, the greater the vertical visibility range.
 * In a perspective projection, the view volume will resemble a "pyramid" with the top chopped off (a _frustum_).
 The